Skip to main content

 New Judicial Scams Target Minnesotans

-Jury scams make an appearance every few months.
-Although there can be consequences for failing to appear for jury duty, such as being summoned to explain your absence, the court will never call you to demand money or ask for your credit card or Social Security number.
+Although the texts and calls use the names of real court employees and law enforcement officers, they are still fake.
+Neither the Minnesota Judicial Branch nor law enforcement will ever text or call you to demand money for a fine or a warrant.
+And while there can be consequences for failing to appear for jury duty, such as being summoned to explain your absence, the court will never call you to demand money or ask for your credit card or Social Security number.

 Need Help?